-Are you looking for outdoor activities for kids?
-With the vagaries of Irish weather we have to grab the opportunities to get outdoors whenever we can.
-Here’s some of the best places in Galway to get outdoors with your kids and enjoy the best the county has to offer.
+Galway offers lots of opportunities to get outdoors with the family.
+Here are some of our favourite outdoor places in Galway where you can get active with your kids and enjoy the best this beautiful county has to offer.

 Connemara National Park

-Located beside the beach front, and close to coffee shops and ice cream stops, Salthill Park is a great spot on a sunny day.
-There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea/leisureland, visit the playground or take a trip the Galway Atlantaquaria.
+Located beside the beach front, and close to coffee shops and ice cream stops, Salthill is a great spot on a sunny day.
+There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea and visit the fun playground near Galway Atlantaquaria.

 A walk through these lovely woods will bring you out to Cappagh Playground, a state of the art playground with both swings, springers, etc. for younger kids and a cable ride and carousel for older children and teens.
 Plenty of parking at either end.